-1It came to pass after this that the king of the children of Ammon died and Hanun his son reigned in his place.
+1Now it happened after this that the king of the children of Ammon died, and Hanun his son reigned in his place.

-So David sent by his servants to comfort him concerning his father.
-David’s servants came into the land of the children of Ammon.
+2Then David said, “I will show covenant loyalty to Hanun the son of Nahash just as his father showed covenant loyalty to me.”
+So David sent by the hand of his servants to comfort him concerning his father.
+So David’s servants came into the land of the children of Ammon.

-3But the officials of the children of Ammon said to Hanun their lord, “Do you think that David honors your father in that he has sent comforters to you?
+3But the officials of the children of Ammon said to Hanun their lord, “Do you think that David is honoring your father in that he has sent comforters to you?
 Hasn’t David sent his servants to you to search the city, and to spy it out and to overthrow it?”

-4So Hanun took David’s servants and shaved off the one half of their beards and cut off their garments in the middle, even to their buttocks, and sent them away.
+4So Hanun took David’s servants and shaved off half of their beards and cut off their clothes in the middle, up to their buttocks, and sent them away.

-7When David heard of it, he sent Joab and all the army of the mighty men.
+7And when David heard about it, he sent Joab and all the army of the mighty men.

-10The rest of the people he committed into the hand of Abishai his brother, and he set them in battle formation against the children of Ammon.
+10The rest of the people he put into the hand of Abishai his brother, and he set them in battle formation against the children of Ammon.

-11He said, “If the Syrians are too strong for me, then you will help me; but if the children of Ammon are too strong for you, then I will come and help you.
+11And he said, “If the Syrians are too strong for me, then you will save me, but if the children of Ammon are too strong for you, then I will come and save you.

-12Be courageous and let us be strong for our people and for the cities of our God, and Yahweh will do what seems good to him.”
+12Be strong, and let’s be strong for our people and for the cities of our God, and Yahweh will do what is good in his eyes.”

 13So Joab and the people who were with him drew near to the battle against the Syrians, and they fled before him.

-14And when the sons of Ammon saw that the Syrians had fled, they likewise fled before Abishai, and entered into the city.
+14And when the sons of Ammon saw that the Syrians had fled, they fled before Abishai and entered into the city.
 Then Joab returned from the children of Ammon and came to Jerusalem.

 15When the Syrians saw that they were defeated by Israel, they gathered themselves together.

-16And Hadadezer sent and brought out the Syrians who were beyond the Euphrates River, and they came to Helam with Shobach the captain of the army of Hadadezer at their head.
+16And Hadadezer sent and brought out the Syrians who were beyond the river, and they came to Helam, with Shobach the commander of the army of Hadadezer leading them.

-17And when it was told to David, and he gathered all Israel together and passed over the Jordan and came to Helam.
-The Syrians set themselves in battle formation against David and fought with him.
+17And when it was told to David, he gathered all Israel together and crossed over the Jordan and came to Helam.
+And the Syrians set themselves in battle formation against David and fought with him.

-18The Syrians fled before Israel, and David killed of the Syrians 700 charioteers and 40,000 horsemen and struck Shobach the captain of their army so that he died there.
+18And the Syrians fled before Israel, and David killed of the Syrians 700 charioteers and 40,000 horsemen and struck down Shobach the commander of their army so that he died there.

 19When all the kings who were servants to Hadadezer saw that they were defeated before Israel, they made peace with Israel and served them.
-So the Syrians feared to help the children of Ammon any more.
+So the Syrians were afraid to try to save the children of Ammon any more.